-Roseman further writes: "Concerning Rosebery's auction house having grossly undervalued my work on the monastic life raises a question here of an aversion to monasticism itself.
+Roseman further writes: "Concerning Rosebery's auction house having grossly undervalued my work on the monastic life raises the question of an aversion to monasticism itself.
 Although as I have written in a text to accompany my paintings and drawings, 'monastic life is interwoven with the history and culture of Europe.'

 "Rosebery's has given its own title 'Study of a monk' to my drawing.
 That is NOT the correct title.
-The title of my drawing of the Benedictine monk Brother Adolf is recorded on the documentation I provided Flavia Ormond of Flavia Ormond Fine Arts Limited, London, who purchased the drawing.
+The title of my portrait of the Benedictine monk Brother Adolf is recorded on the documentation I provided Flavia Ormond of Flavia Ormond Fine Arts Limited, London, who purchased the drawing.

-Stanley Roseman's impressive portrait of a Benedictine monk is reproduced on the Internet without the artist's authorization.
 The image of the drawing, as seen on the Internet, is presented here along with a notice by the artist indicating "Copyright Infringement."

 This drawing by Stanley Roseman